Cacio e Pepe for Two

-This cacio de pepe recipe might be one of the easiest that I have ever posted, but that’s ok!
+This Cacio e Pepe recipe might be one of the easiest that I have ever posted.
 There’s nothing wrong with a simple meal when you don’t have a lot of ingredients on hand.
 Pair the cacio e pepe with a nice salad and you’re in business!
-Cacio de pepe only requires a handful of ingredients, 20 minutes, and it comes together in one pot.
+Cacio e pepe only requires a handful of ingredients, 20 minutes, and it comes together in one pot.
 It feels like an upscale recipe but, in reality, it couldn’t be easier.

 If you haven’t made this dish before and you’re nervous about trying something new, this recipe was this week’s recipe of the week on my Instagram and I made it start to finish in my Instagram stories, now saved to my highlights.
 You can head here to watch it step-by-step if you’re more of a visual learner.
 I hope you enjoy this recipe as much as I do!

 What is Cacio e Pepe?